itmm/visual-crypto/docs/two-imgs.md

 	}
 @end(draw)
 ```
-* Sum over pixel pair in reference image
+* sum over pixel pair in reference image
-* The sums of a pixel are weighted by their alpha component
+* the sums of a pixel are weighted by their alpha component

 ```
 @add(draw)